Revenue in USD

 NON-IFRS AND OTHER MEASURES:

-Adjusted Earnings before interest, taxes, amortization and depreciation (“Adjusted EBITDA”), is calculated as loss from operating activities plus amortization and depreciation and stock-based compensation expense.
-The most directly comparable IFRS measure is loss from operating activities.
+Adjusted earnings before interest, taxes, amortization and depreciation (“Adjusted EBITDA”), is calculated as income (loss) from operating activities plus amortization and depreciation and stock-based compensation expense.
+The most directly comparable IFRS measure is income (loss) from operating activities.

 Annualized revenue is calculated as actual revenue extrapolated from the beginning of the year or date of acquisition over 365 days.